jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 The legacy [refuse collection days](https://apps.gedling.gov.uk/refuse/search.aspx) search exists which maps street addresses to the specific schedule name e.g. Monday G1.
 This project was originally designed around this model, as it was how the PDF calendars were structured.
 The legacy search is likely to be removed in the future and the specific schedule name is no longer displayed in the newer data.

+> [!NOTE]
 I am reviewing if I can update this project to use the newer search tool and possibly generate the JSON data from more automated data sources.
+This however may have limitations given no direct API for the data exists and may involve using DOM scraping and reverse engineering API calls of the widget based system.

 ### Refuse/recycling/glass